 The University’s health insurance plan is mandatory for all full-time students, for Canadian and international students.
 Immigration Quebec regulations require that all international students be covered by a health insurance plan that meets government standards, while studying in Quebec.
 In keeping with this government directive, Concordia University has negotiated a compulsory health and accident insurance plan with Blue Cross at a competitive cost that all Concordia international students must have.
 Consequently, personal health insurance plans are not accepted.
 Please consult the Health Insurance section for more details.

-Applicants to the MSc., MBA and PhD programs who submit their documents before March 1 are automatically considered for merit-based scholarships and entrance awards.
+Applicants to the John Molson MBA who complete thier application (all documents received) before March 1 are automatically considered for merit-based scholarships and entrance awards.
 In-course scholarships (based on program CGPA) and application-based scholarships through external organizations are also available throughout the program.
 Canadian citizens and Permanent Residents may qualify for financial aid from Canadian and Quebec student loans and bursary programs.
-More information available on the Financial Aid and Awards Office website or on the School of Graduate Studies Awards and Funding website.
+More information available on the Tuition and financial aid website or on the School of Graduate Studies Awards and Funding website.

 All of them!
 Our MBA program is a general business administration program with 15 of the 45 credits being electives, allowing students to steer their career into any field.
 Our graduates quickly accelerate their career after completion of the program, becoming business consultants, managers, analysts, specialists, team leads, and more.
 For details on our employment statistics, please consult our Career Management Services website.